Check IPL 2022 Updated Points Table, Orange Cap and Purple Cap

 Orange Cap - Jos Buttler (491 runs)

-Rajasthan Royals opener Jos Buttler continued his rich form as he smashed his third century of the IPL 2022 against DC.
+Rajasthan Royals opener Jos Buttler continued his rich form as he smashed his third century of the IPL 2022 against DC on Friday.
 He continues to hold on to the IPL 2022 Orange Cap with 491 runs in 7 matches so far with three hundreds and two fifties.

-Lucknow Super Giants skipper KL Rahul and DC opener Prithvi Shaw are in second and third position respectively.
+Meanwhile, GT skipper Hardik Pandya climbed to the second spot in the tally after he hit 67 runs against KKR on Saturday.
+Pandya now has 295 runs in his kitty which includes three half-centuries.

+Third on the list is KL Rahul, who has scored 265 runs in the tournament so far.

 Purple Cap – Yuzvendra Chahal (18 wickets)